kaisenlinux/manpages-dev/category/TCP/socat.md

               With all RECVFROM addresses where address option so-timestamp is applied, socat sets this variable to the resulting timestamp.

        SOCAT_IP_OPTIONS (output)
               With all IPv4 based RECVFROM addresses where address option ip-recvopts is applied, socat fills this variable with the IP options of the received packet.

        SOCAT_IP_DSTADDR (output)
               With all IPv4 based RECVFROM addresses where address option ip-recvdstaddr (BSD) or ip-pktinfo (other platforms) is applied, socat sets this variable to the destination address of the received packet.
 This is particularly useful to identify broadcast and multicast addressed packets.

        SOCAT_IP_IF (output)
               With all IPv4 based RECVFROM addresses where address option ip-recvif (BSD) or ip-pktinfo (other platforms) is applied, socat sets this variable to the name of the interface where the packet was received.

        SOCAT_IP_LOCADDR (output)
               With all IPv4 based RECVFROM addresses where address option ip-pktinfo is applied, socat sets this variable to the address of the interface where the packet was received.

        SOCAT_IP_TOS (output)
-              With all IPv4 based RECVFROM addresses where address option ip-recvtos is applied, socat sets this variable to the TOS (type of service) of the re‐ ceived packet.
+              With all IPv4 based RECVFROM addresses where address option ip-recvtos is applied, socat sets this variable to the TOS (type of service) of the received packet.

        SOCAT_IP_TTL (output)
               With all IPv4 based RECVFROM addresses where address option ip-recvttl is applied, socat sets this variable to the TTL (time to live) of the received packet.

        SOCAT_IPV6_HOPLIMIT (output)
-              With all IPv6 based RECVFROM addresses where address option ipv6-recvhoplimit is applied, socat sets this variable to the hoplimit value of the re‐ ceived packet.
+              With all IPv6 based RECVFROM addresses where address option ipv6-recvhoplimit is applied, socat sets this variable to the hoplimit value of the received packet.

        SOCAT_IPV6_DSTADDR (output)
               With all IPv6 based RECVFROM addresses where address option ipv6-recvpktinfo is applied, socat sets this variable to the destination address of the received packet.

        SOCAT_IPV6_TCLASS (output)
               With all IPv6 based RECVFROM addresses where address option ipv6-recvtclass is applied, socat sets this variable to the transfer class of the received packet.

        SOCAT_OPENSSL_X509_ISSUER (output)
               Issuer field from peer certificate